The Details of Configurations

 Revisiting the Reference Level

 Let's briefly go back to some earlier optimizations we did.
 After first optimizing for maximum SPL, which requires no reference level, we went on to optimize the MLP flatness.
-To do that, we needed to first find the reference level.
-We did that by first looking at the MLP response after SPL maximization.
+To do that, we needed to first find the reference level as described in an earlier topic.
+We did that by looking at the MLP natural response.
 That graph is repeated below.

 We looked at the depths of the response troughs to find a level we could achieve using only equalization cuts.
-In the image above, we can see that if we choose an 80 dB reference level, we can reach that level using only cuts all the way up to just below 200 Hz.
-Let's call this the preliminary reference level.
+In the image above, we can see that if we choose the level at 126 Hz of 83.8 dB, we can reach that level using only cuts all the way up to 179.4 Hz.
+We called this the preliminary reference level.

 Thus the preliminary reference level, combined with the response value at the highest peak, determines what our maximum allowable cut needs to be for the input PEQ filters.
 We must then enter that maximum cut in the Sub Input PEQ Limits property page of the Optimization Options property sheet.